Living the urban life in an apartment but would nonetheless love to make your own compost?

 How to make an apartment composter

-For that you just need:
+For that you just need the following equipment

 - wire mesh,